Franklin v. South Carolina

 Franklin v.
-South Carolina, 218 U.S. 161 (1910), was the trial of Pink Franklin for the murder of South Carolina Constable Henry H. Valentine in 1907.
+South Carolina, 218 U.S. 161 (1910) appealed the conviction of Pink Franklin for the murder of South Carolina Constable Henry H. Valentine in 1907.
 Franklin was a sharecropper who wished to leave his employer although his employer had advanced Franklin wages under a contract based on the so-called "peonage laws".
 A warrant was obtained and when Valentine came to the house, a shootout occurred, killing Valentine and injuring Franklin, his wife Patsy, and another constable who was there.
 The defense included claims that Franklin acted in self-defense and that the peonage laws were unjust.
 In appeal, the defense claimed that the make-up of the jury, all white based on the requirement that the jury be based on those who were eligible to vote, was based on unconstitutional racism in election laws stemming from the 1895 South Carolina constitution.
 Franklin's conviction was upheld in all appeals, including the appeal before the United States Supreme Court heard in April 1910.

 The case was the second time black South Carolina lawyers had appeared before the Supreme Court, and became famous for the issues involved.
 After the conviction was upheld, many figures associated both with Booker T. Washington and with the National Association for the Advancement of Colored People (NAACP) pressured and petitioned successive governors of South Carolina for clemency.
 Franklin's death penalty was commuted in 1910, and in 1919 his prison sentence was commuted and he was paroled.
 The case was one of the first times the nascent NAACP became involved in legal proceedings.
 It also was an example of the power of Washington's political influence.